fakhirali/Pixilator/README.md

 # Pixilate
-pixilates image by a defined pixil soze by averaging
+pixilates image by a defined pixel size by averaging with the surrounding pixels